S.M.A.R.T. Hard Disk Status¶

 The firewall can monitor the health of hard drives that support Self-Monitoring, Analysis, and Reporting Technology (S.M.A.R.T.).
 This mechanism is intended to allow drives to test and track their own performance and reliability, with the ultimate goal of identifying a failing drive before it suffers data loss or causes an outage.

-Support for S.M.A.R.T. varies by drive and BIOS, but it is fairly well supported in modern ATA hard drives and SSDs.
+Support for S.M.A.R.T. varies by drive and BIOS, but it is fairly well supported in modern SSDs and hard drives.
 S.M.A.R.T. may need to be enabled in the BIOS and on the drive.

 Note